manuelarod/restaurant-industry-amidst-covid19/README.md

 # The Restaurant Industry in the United States Amidst the COVID-19 Pandemic
-This project examines and analyses the impact of the COVID-19 pandemic in the United States.
+The project examines and analyses the impact of the COVID-19 pandemic in the United States.
 We used two data sets from the OpenTable API showing a year-over-year comparison of the number of seated diners and an additional dataset from The New York Times with the number of daily COVID-19 cases by state.

 ## Installation
-This project did not require any extra libraries and was written using Python 3.7.6.
+The project did not require any extra libraries and was written using Python 3.7.6.

 To view this project, first clone the repository on your device using the command below: